 9. Adopting Is Less Expensive

 You can usually adopt even rare animals at a fraction of what it would cost from a breeder or pet store.
 In many cases, adopted pets will already have received some of the shots they require and may even be spayed or neutered, saving you hundreds of dollars on the initial purchase price in some cases.

 10. You Can Usually Take Your Adopted Pet Home Immediately

 If you are used to dealing with breeders, you know that many have a long process you need to go through before you receive your dog, which can last several months, and that’s if there aren’t many people ahead of you already waiting.
 In some cases, you may need to wait a year or more before you can take your pet home.
 Adoption moves much quicker, and you can usually take your pet home the same day.

 11. You Are a Hero

-We feel that the best reason to adopt a pet instead of purchasing it from a pet store or breeder is that you are saving that pet’s life.
+We feel that the best reason to adopt a pet instead of purchasing them from a pet store or breeder is that you are saving that pet’s life.
 Adopting almost always saves you plenty of money, and you can usually take the pet home with you.
-You are also freeing up resources so that an animal in need can receive shelter, food, and treatment, that it might not otherwise receive.
+You are also freeing up resources so that an animal in need can receive shelter, food, and treatment that it might not otherwise receive.
 If you have ever taken a pet home that has spent some time in the shelter, they are especially grateful to you and shower you with tons of love and affection that only grows over time